 The most important thing, however, is to remember that your job is to only focus on what you can control and this implies identifying the tangible steps you can take each day towards achieving your business goals.
 It’s not enough just to list them but to act on your capacity towards achieving them.

 As salespeople, our minds are built to find ways around obstacles and to inspire people that anything’s possible.
 But in order to build a business, you must be focused on the actions that will move your business forward.

 Steve Jobs put it this way, “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying no to 1,000 things.”

 Top performing sales executives always remember ending each day with a brief planning session of what tomorrow will look like.

-This helps you avoid unnecessary tasks which waste your time making you do more for less value.
+This helps you avoid unnecessary tasks that waste your time making you do more for less value.

 Building a successful business is a dream of every salesperson, however, it is important to put together your own personal daily habits in order to grow your business.